PFAS information

 EBMUD's drinking water sources are fairly well protected from human-made contaminants.
 The Mokelumne River watershed and Pardee Reservoir are located in the Sierra Nevada foothills, far from industrial contamination sources.
 Our local reservoirs, such as Upper San Leandro and San Pablo Reservoirs are also well protected, surrounded by sparsely populated watershed lands.
 Nonetheless, PFAS are widespread in the environment and they are detected at very low levels nearly everywhere.

 EBMUD tested for PFOA and PFOS in 2013-2015 as required by EPA's Unregulated Contaminant Monitoring Rule 3 (UCMR3).
-The results were non-detect,
+No PFAS were detected at that time.

 EBMUD is currently sampling for a longer list of PFAS using two analytical methods, EPA method 537.1 and EPA method 533.
 This monitoring is requried by EPA under the UCMR5.
 Monitoring began in early 2023 and must be completed by 2025.
 All results so far are lower than EPA's proposed regulatory standards and lower than California's Notification Levels, however there were some low-level detections of some PFAS.